Perfect is the enemy of good: Antecedents

 To mar the subject that before was well?

 Variations

 The 1893 Dictionary of Quotations from Ancient and Modern, English and Foreign Sources lists a similar proverb, which it claims is of Chinese provenance: "Better a diamond with a flaw than a pebble without one".

 More recent applications include Robert Watson-Watt propounding a "cult of the imperfect", which he stated as "Give them the third best to go on with; the second best comes too late, the best never comes"; economist George Stigler's assertion that "If you never miss a plane, you're spending too much time at the airport"; and, in the field of computer program optimization, Donald Knuth's statement that "Premature optimization is the root of all evil".
 In marketing, the concept of "quality creep" is also recognised as counterproductive.
+In the 2023 film Blackberry, Mike Lazaridis (played by Jay Baruchel) rebuttals the quote by saying that “good enough is the enemy of humanity”.